joshsj/secm-parking/docs/Documentation.md

 # Assumptions

-1. Driver passwords are cryptographically hashed with a salt.
+1. Driver passwords are hashed with the PBKDF2 algorithm using the `System.Cryptography.Rfc2898DeriveBytes` class, and salted cryptographically using `RNGCryptoServiceProvider`.

 2) Driver passwords are required to have a minimum of 8 characters. <br/>
    In this use-case, a malicious attack physical access to a drivers' vehicle, and potentially a driver's vehicle keys.
 Considering the additional logistics of an attack, password requirements can be more lenient than software-only measures.